When You are in a Car Accident Caused by Medical Emergency

 Surely that other driver is at fault.
 Surely the other driver’s insurance company will have no reason to hesitate in compensating you for your medical expenses, missed work, and totaled car.

 Not so fast.
-If the other driver veered into your lane because of a medical condition, it is possible that he or she will not be found liable for the accident.
+If the other driver veered into your lane and the car accident caused by medical emergency, it is possible that he or she will not be found liable for the accident.